convox/docs/docs/reference/rack-parameters/HttpProxy.md

 $ convox rack params set HttpProxy=proxy.example.com:8080
 ```

-The `HttpProxy` parameter will not change how your apps access the internet.
+The `HttpProxy` parameter will not change how your Apps access the internet.
 App traffic will not go through the proxy.
 Only the instances' own requests will use the proxy for outbound connections.
-If you want your apps to use the proxy, you must configure it in your `convox.yml`:
+If you want your Apps to use the proxy, you must configure it in your `convox.yml`:

 ```yaml
 services: